akvo/rag-doll/readme.md

 When started, TwilioClient listens to incoming messages from Twilio using a webhook.
 TwilioClient will use the frontend port proxy to point to the Twilio callback URL.
 In Twilio, configure the Sandbox webhook URL to be the external URL for your TwilioClient routes.

 The TwilioClient connects to the message queue to interact with the rest of the system, notably the assistant.
-Incoming messages are forwarded to the `RABBITMQ_QUEUE_USER_CHATS` queue with header `reply_to: RABBITMQ_QUEUE_TWILIOBOT_REPLIES`.
-Replies coming from the
-`RABBITMQ_QUEUE_USER_CHAT_REPLIES` queue are posted back to the user via Twilio.
+Incoming messages are forwarded to the `RABBITMQ_QUEUE_USER_CHATS` queue and replies coming from the `RABBITMQ_QUEUE_USER_CHAT_REPLIES` queue are posted back to the user via Twilio.

 | `.env` | default | description |
 |---|---|---|